Agents & Models

 }

-answer messages are appended to the normal session transcript. question messages are persisted separately and move the session to Question status so Agentty can collect clarifications in question input mode.
+Top-level answer text is appended to the normal session transcript.
+Structured questions are persisted separately and move the session to Question status so Agentty can collect clarifications in question input mode.
+The top-level summary object is persisted separately and rendered in the session summary panel instead of being parsed back out of answer markdown.

 Agentty validates final agent output against the structured response protocol.

-• Claude and Gemini integrations use strict parsing and run one automatic repair retry loop (up to three repair turns) when output does not match the protocol schema.
+• Claude, Gemini, and Codex session turns use strict parsing and fail closed when output does not match the protocol schema.

-• Claude turns use native schema validation via claude --json-schema and --output-format json (no Claude stream-json mode).
+• Claude turns use native schema validation via claude --json-schema and --output-format stream-json, so tool/progress events can stream live while the final response remains schema-validated.

 • Claude turns pass --strict-mcp-config, so only MCP servers explicitly provided by Agentty are allowed (none by default).

-• Claude always uses structured protocol output (including utility/plain command paths) through native schema enforcement.
+• Claude always uses structured protocol output, including isolated one-shot utility prompts, through native schema enforcement plus prompt instructions.

 • Partial protocol JSON fragments are suppressed during streaming so raw JSON wrappers do not leak into live transcript output.